 Americans Remember Their Civil War

 The Civil War was one of the most divisive, dramatic, and deadly events in the course of American history.
-It involved not just northerners and southerners, but whites and blacks, women and men, and the elites and the lower class.
 Not surprisingly, the ways in which this conflict is remembered and commemorated vary widely.

 ||6 1/8x9 1/4